 At the heart of the LBMA is the expertise and dedication of a select group of staff, collectively referred to as the Executive.

-The Executive's role is to carry out the work which has been agreed by the Management Committee and its Sub-Committees to ensure the efficient running of the association.
+The Executive's role is to carry out the work which has been agreed by the Board and its Sub-Committees to ensure the efficient running of the association.
 The Executive benefit from the knowledge, experience and dedication of senior representatives drawn from its membership who reside on these committees.
 Welcome to the LBMA Executive team.

 - Ruth Crowell, Chief Executive